ToHeinAC/corrective-local-rag-he/README.md

 - [Using basic ReAct architecture](https://smith.langchain.com/public/b4dbe71f-062f-4a19-a11b-096cefcb630c/r), the LLM presents a rambling answer about historical records while omitting the relevant year.
 - [Using the enhanced architecture](https://smith.langchain.com/public/c301728d-0b20-4d1d-8601-9c02727930bb/r), the LLM remains focused and correctly uses retrieved results to generate a correct answer.

+This repo also includes a version of the agent that omits the retrieval filtering step that relies purely on reflection and the `helpfulness` evaluator.

 ## Getting started